Packers' struggling defense meets Bengals' struggling offense (Sep 24, 2017) | FOX Sports

 “We expect to play well every time we’re out there,” Rodgers said.
 “No matter who’s out there, they’re all professionals.
 There’s an expectation of a style of play and a performance that we all have for ourselves and for each other.
 So whoever’s out there lining up is going to be expected to play well.”

-For Cincinnati, tight end Tyler Eifert (back) and right guard Trey Hopkins (knee) were the only starters who did not practice.
+Cincinnati, tight end Tyler Eifert (back) was ruled out Friday and right guard Trey Hopkins (knee) will miss his second straight game.

 FOX Sports Go